google/go-flow-levee/DEVELOPING.md

 ## Debugging

-The main analyzer depends heavily on the SSA package.
+The main analyzer depends heavily on the [golang.org/x/tools/ssa](https://pkg.go.dev/golang.org/x/tools/ssa) package.
 Being able to read the SSA code and visualize its graph can be very useful for debugging.
-In order to generate the SSA code and DOT (graphviz) source for every function in a test, run `go test <package> -debug`.
+In order to generate the SSA code and DOT ([graphviz](https://graphviz.org/)) source for every function in a test, run `go test <package> -debug`.
 Results are written to the `output` directory.
 You can generate a PDF from the DOT source using `dot -Tpdf <file> -o "$(basename <file> .dot).pdf"`.

 Currently, debugging is only supported for the `levee` analyzer.
 In order to add support for debugging in a new test, first add a debugging flag:
 ```go